ark-network/arkdev.info/docs/learn/concepts.md

 <delay> CHECKSEQUENCEVERIFY DROP <pubkey> CHECKSIG
 ```

-#### Forfeit
+#### Forfeit path

-A forfeit closure allows the owner of VTXO to spend it off-chain in collaboration with the server and must respect the following rules:
+A forfeit path allows the owner of VTXO to spend it off-chain in collaboration with the server and must respect the following rules:
 - Can be delayed with CLTV (absolute timelock)
 - Must require server's signature
 - At least one forfeit closure must be included in the VTXO script